 - If making truffles, place the balls on a waxed paper-lined baking sheet and freeze until solid, about 1 hour.

-- In a heatproof bowl set over a pan of barely simmering water, combined the chocolate and cocoa butter, stirring until smooth.
+- In a heatproof bowl set over a pan of barely simmering water, combine the chocolate and cocoa butter, stirring until smooth.

 - Dip half of the cookie dough balls into the melted chocolate and toss to coat.
 Lift out with a fork and tap the fork on the side of the bowl to remove excess chocolate.
 Place back on the waxed paper lined baking sheet.